 Dr. Leavitt received her Bachelor’s degree from Princeton University, where she graduated summa cum laude with Highest Honors and was inducted into the Phi Beta Kappa honor society.
-She went to medical school at the University of Southern California (USC), where she graduated with Highest Distinction and was inducted into the Alpha Omega Alpha honor society.
-She completed her internship in internal medicine at Huntington Hospital in Pasadena before completing her dermatology residency at the University of California, Los Angeles (UCLA).
+She then went to medical school at the University of Southern California and graduated with Highest Distinction, inducting her into the Alpha Omega Alpha honor society.
+She completed her internship in internal medicine at Huntington Hospital in Pasadena before completing her dermatology residency at the University of California, Los Angeles.
 At UCLA, Dr. Leavitt received extensive training in medical, cosmetic, and procedural dermatology.